nextbreakpoint/flink-k8s-toolbox/README.md

-# Flink k8-ops
+# Flink Kubernetes Toolbox

-Flink k8-ops contains a set of tools for managing Flink clusters on Kubernetes.
+Flink K8S Toolbox contains a set of tools for managing Flink clusters on Kubernetes.
 It includes a CLI tool, a controller, a sidecar, and a Kubernetes operator:
 - The command-line interface tool interprets commands for managing clusters and jobs.
 - The controller accepts commands from the CLI tool and executes operations against Kubernetes and Flink clusters.